vecma-project/EasyVVUQApplicationsSupplementary/Climate/Tutorial_ocean.md

             "type": "str",
             "default": "output.csv"}}
 ```
-2. (continued): the `params` dict corresponds to the template file `examples/ocean_2D/sc/ocean.template`, which defines the input of a single model run.
+2. (continued): the `params` dict corresponds to the template file `ocean.template`, which defines the input of a single model run.
 The content of this file is as follows:
 ```
 {"outfile": "$out_file", "decay_time_nu": "$decay_time_nu", "decay_time_mu": "$decay_time_mu"}
 ```